bernhardfritz/pytunes/README.md

   ```

 - Please be patient.
 It might take a couple of minutes until deployment is complete.
-- You should see a log line in your balenaCloud dashboard once pytunes has successfully started:
+- You should see a log line in your balenaCloud dashboard once pytunes has started successfully:
   ```
   INFO:     Application startup complete.
   ```